Simulation-Decomposition/simdec-python/joss/paper.md

 dataset.
 It decomposes the distribution of the output (target variable) by automatically forming scenarios that reveal the most critical behavior of the system.
 The scenarios are formed out of the most influential input variables (defined with variance-based sensitivity indices) by breaking down their numeric ranges into states (e.g. _low_ and _high_) and creating an exhaustive list of their combinations (e.g. (i) _low_ _**A**_ & _low_ _**B**_, (ii) _low_ _**A**_ & _high_ _**B**_, (iii) _high_ **_A_** & _low_ **_B_**, and (iv) _high_ **_A_** and _high_ **_B_**).
-The resulting visualization shows how different output ranges can be achieved and what kind of critical interactions affect the output–as seen in \autoref{fig:simdec}.
+The resulting visualization shows how different output ranges can be achieved and what kind of critical interactions affect the output—as seen in \autoref{fig:simdec}.
 The method has shown value for various computational models from different fields, including business, environment, and engineering, as well as an emerging evidence of use for empirical data and AI.